 - A major subject (concept C and D)

 - A minor subject (concept B and D)

 Depending on the program concept, students have the option of choosing one, two or three language specializations (German, English, French, Spanish).

 Structure of the degree program

 In undergraduate studies at the Faculty of Arts and Humanities, students can combine various major and minor subjects in a variety of ways.
-The following degree program concepts are possible:

 The B.A. degree qualifies for a wide range of activities, e.g. in language schools and centers; communication consulting and training, production of teaching material and HR work; internal corporate communication and organization; press, media and public relations; intercultural mediation; software production and digital publishing; production of dictionaries; translation.